kwek20/Test/README.md

 # IOTA Fundamentals for Developers

-This course has four workshops teaching these fundamental skills:
+This course includes four 4-hour workshops teaching these fundamental skills:
 <ul>
 	<li>Using the Trinity Wallet to send and receive transactions</li>
 	<li>Using APIs to automate transactions and data messages</li>